wdporter/i-am-that-ebook/src/89-progress-in-spiritual-life/readme.md

 something in space and time — here and now, there and then, which again are in the mind.
 The mind plays a guessing game; it is ever uncertain, anxiety-ridden and restless.
-You resent being treated as a mere instrument of some god or *guru*, and insist on being treated as a person because you are not sure of your own existence and do not want to give up the comfort and assurance of a personality.
+You resent being treated as a mere instrument of some god or
+<i>guru</i>, and insist on being treated as a person because you are not sure of
+your own existence and do not want to give up the comfort and assurance of a personality.
 You may not be what you believe yourself to be, but it gives you continuity, your future flows into the present and becomes the past without